riverwm/river-classic/README.md

 assigned to one or more tags.
 Likewise, one or more tags may be displayed on a monitor at a time.

-River is configured at runtime using the `riverctl` tool.
+river-classic is configured at runtime using the `riverctl` tool.
 It can define keybindings, set the active layout generator, configure input devices, and more.
 On startup, river-classic runs a user-defined init script which usually runs `riverctl` commands to set up the user's configuration.